-The crop deflector is adjusted hydraulically by the operator from the combine cab using the combine's conventional header reel raise/lower or fore/aft control, dependant on make of combine or model and age of Stripper Header.
+The crop deflector is adjusted hydraulically by the operator from the combine cab.
+With the exception of John Deere X9 combines not fitted with a header controller unit (HCU), the crop deflector is controlled using the combine's conventional header reel raise/lower or fore/aft control.

-All combine makes and models of Stripper Header use the combine reel raise to raise the crop deflector and reel lower to lower the crop deflector apart from those listed in the table below.
+All combine makes and models of Stripper Header use the combine reel raise to raise the crop deflector and reel lower to lower the crop deflector, other than those listed in the table below and John Deere X9 combines not fitted with an HCU

-Combine Stripper Header Combine Reel Function
+Combine Stripper Header ne Stripper Header Combine Reel Function eel Function

-Make Models Year Crop Deflector Raise Crop Deflector L
+Make Models Year Crop Deflector Raise Crop Deflector Lower

 John Deere CSD 2022 & On Reel Aft Reel Fore

 John Deere RSD 2022 & On Reel Aft Reel Fore

 Claas All 2021 & On Reel Fore Reel Aft